abhijithts16/Online-Grocery-Store/README.md

 ```
 - This completes the setup process to run the website.
 Just run using running the `run.py` file 😀

-# Demo of the website

-## Login Screen
+## Usage Guidelines
 Firstly when we open the website we are shown the login screen.
-- We are presented with three options
+We are presented with three options
  - Use as Admin
  - Use as Seller
  - Use as a Customer